Textualize/textual/docs/guide/widgets.md

 ### Designing the app

 We are going to build a *byte editor* which allows you to enter a number in both decimal and binary.
-You could use this a teaching aid for binary numbers.
+You could use this as a teaching aid for binary numbers.

 Here's a sketch of what the app should ultimately look like: